 Monsteras are easy to care for:

-- Water them once a week
+- Water them once every 1 to 2 weeks

 - Make sure the room gets sunlight